-All of that is to say nothing of GTA Online (or indeed the GTA 5 mods scene), which replaces the narrative of the campaign with a variety of online modes, crime jobs, and events.
+All of that is to say nothing of GTA Online, which replaces the narrative of the campaign with a variety of online modes, crime jobs, and events.
 Thundering through the streets in your own pimped-out supercar, your buddies in tow Fast-and-Furious-style, is the ultimate GTA fantasy.
 But the crowning achievement is Heists, which takes the idea of the campaign’s iconic set-pieces and turns them into huge, ambitious, cooperative missions.

 Want more?
 Here's our Grand Theft Auto V review.

 There’s one key thing you need to know about The Witcher 3: it has the best quests in all of modern role-playing games.
 While its biggest triple-A competitor, Dragon Age: Inquisition, took a lot from the MMO-style quest structure, Wild Hunt is all about story.
 Almost every quest is an excuse for CD Projekt Red to reveal more about its open world and Geralt himself.
 Even a simple monster contract can transform into an epic, multi-hour adventure full of emotionally-resonant encounters, betrayal, twists and challenging battles.